 Share Studland Bay Marine Partnership on FacebookShare Studland Bay Marine Partnership on TwitterShare Studland Bay Marine Partnership on LinkedinEmail Studland Bay Marine Partnership link

 The Studland Bay Marine Partnership (SBMP)brings together stakeholders including conservation and boating organisations, academics, community groups and supporting local businesses.
-Formed to find a solution that meets the needs of the public and recreational boaters to continue to enjoy the bay, whilst protecting and restoring the sensitive seagrass habitat at Studland within the Marine Conservation Zone (MCZ) and Voluntary No Anchor Zone (VNAZ).
-The work of the partnership has been recognised by The Crown Estate in a new documentary Sea, Land and City.
-For a round up of achievements in 2024, read our latest newsletter
+We are pleased to announce that Carbon Neutral Britain(External link) have joined the partnership as our Principal Supporter.
+The partnership formed to find a solution that meets the needs of the public and recreational boaters to continue to enjoy the bay, whilst protecting and restoring the sensitive seagrass habitat at Studland within the Marine Conservation Zone (MCZ) and Voluntary No Anchor Zone (VNAZ).
+The work of the partnership has been recognised by The Crown Estate(External link) in a new documentary Sea, Land and City(External link) and recognised as best practice in the February 2025 MMO publication Moorings, consents and advice(External link).
+For a round up of achievements last year, read our latest newsletter.

 What's happening now and how to pledge your support